Thermogalvanic cell: Working mechanism

 Thermogalvanic cells are a kind of heat engine.
 Ultimately the driving force behind them is the transport of entropy from the high temperature source to the low temperature sink.
 Therefore, these cells work thanks to a thermal gradient established between different parts of the cell.
 Because the rate and enthalpy of chemical reactions depend directly on the temperature, different temperatures at the electrodes imply different chemical equilibrium constants.
 This translates into unequal chemical equilibrium conditions on the hot side and on the cold side.
 The thermocell tries to approach a homogeneous equilibrium and, in doing so, produces a flow of chemical species and electrons.
 The electrons flow through the path of least resistance (the outer circuit) making it possible to extract power from the cell.

 Types

 Different thermogalvanic cells have been constructed attending to their uses and properties.
 Usually they are classified according to the electrolyte employed in each specific type of cell.

 Aqueous electrolytes

 In these cells the electrolyte between the electrodes is a water solution of some salt or hydrophilic compound.
 An essential property of these compounds is that they must be able to undergo redox reactions in order to shuttle electrons from one electrode to the other during the cell operation.

 Non-aqueous electrolytes

 The electrolyte is a solution of some other solvent different from water.
-Solvents like methanol, acetone, dimethyl sulphoxide and dimethyl formamide have been successfully employed in thermogalvanic cells running on copper sulfate.
+Solvents like methanol, acetone, dimethyl sulfoxide and dimethyl formamide have been successfully employed in thermogalvanic cells running on copper sulfate.